 Minnesota livestock and specialty crop producers may apply.
 Only one application per operation will be accepted.
 For the purposes of this grant,

-• Livestock includes beef cattle, dairy cattle, swine, poultry, goats, mules, bison, sheep, horses, farmed cervids (deer, elk), ratites (flightless birds including emu), and llamas.
+• Livestock includes animals raised for the production of fiber, meat, and animal by-products for sale or as breeding stock, including but not limited to beef cattle, dairy cattle, swine, poultry, goats, mules, farmed cervids (deer, elk), ratites (flightless birds including emu), bison, sheep, horses, aquaculture, and llamas.
+Other species of livestock may be eligible.

 • Specialty crops include annual and perennial fruits, vegetables, herbs, flowers, and ornamental plants grown for sale.
 See USDA’s list of Specialty Crops for examples.